 FORD IN THE NASCAR XFINITY SERIES AT BMS

-FORD IN THE GANDER OUTDOORS TRUCK SERIES AT BMS
+FORD IN THE NASCAR GANDER RV & OUTDOORS TRUCK SERIES AT BMS

-· Ford has 5 all-time series wins at BMS.
+- Ford has five series wins at BMS.

-· Joe Ruttman won the first series event at the track in 1995.
+- Joe Ruttman won the inaugural series race in 1995.

-· Brad Keselowski’s only NCWTS win came at Bristol in 2014.
+- Brad Keselowski’s lone series win came at Bristol in 2014.

 FIREBALL BURNS BRIGHT IN FORD DEBUT